barrbrain/barrbrain/README.md

 ### David Michael Barr

+This is a simple page for teaching purposes for now.

 <!--
 **barrbrain/barrbrain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.